We’ll post the latest competitor updates and information here.

 2. Long Score, all competitors must be 18 years old on the date of the competition.
 In the Short Score, all competitors must be 14 years on the day of the competition and the combined age of the team must be at least 35 years.
 Any competitor under the age of 16 not competing with their parent/guardian must complete a parental consent form.

-3. Riders (at least one member if in a team) must be able to read a map using a compass, without the aid of GPS devices.
+3. At least one member of the team must be able to read a map using a compass, without the aid of GPS devices.

-4. The event is for both solo riders and teams of two.
-If in a team they must maintain contact (communicate by voice) throughout the competition.
-Both team members must visit the control sites together and if one member of the team cannot continue the whole team is retired (the map provides an emergency telephone number).
-In the event of accident or illness use all available aids and seek assistance.
-You should use your mobile phone if you are carrying one, to call for assistance.
-If you are riding as a team stay with your partner whenever possible, the only exception is in the case of an emergency when you have no mobile phone and you judge the appropriate action to take would be to leave a partner in a warm safe environment to seek help from others.
+4. The event is for teams of two and pairs must maintain contact (communicate by voice) throughout the competition.
+Both team members must visit the control sites together carrying all their equipment. ie: rucksacks must be in possession of the teams at all times and both team members must dib in the control box.
+If one member of the team cannot continue the whole team is retired – the map provides an emergency telephone number.
+The only exception is in the case of an emergency, when competitors must exercise their own mountain judgment as to the appropriate action to take, including leaving a partner in a warm safe environment to seek help from others.

 5. This is NOT an open access event.
 All competitors must keep to public or permissive rights of way (as per event map).
 Out of Bounds areas and compulsory crossing points are also marked on the event map and must be respected.

-6. Competitors must carry or wear the equipment and clothing on the official kit list.
+6. Teams must carry or wear the equipment and clothing on the official kit list.
 This is the absolute minimum for safety.
-A signed kit list and declaration form must be handed in at registration.
-Helmets must be worn at all times when riding.
+A signed kit list and declaration form must be handed in at registration

 7. Well behaved dogs are welcome at the event HQ but must be kept on a lead at all times.
 Dogs are NOT allowed to accompany competitors on the course.